e-dvni/unit-2-assessment/career-readiness.md

 Check the boxes below to certify that you have completed the following items on your LinkedIn profile:

-- [ ] add additional previous jobs (going back 10 years) in the Experience section.
+- [ ] add additional previous jobs (up to 10 years as appropriate) in the Experience section.
 Add skills and descriptions to your jobs that highlight transferable skills.
 - [ ] create a new post about your first two weeks at LEARN.
 Topics can include (but are not limited to) JavaScript, git and GitHub, pair programming, or communication skills.
 - [ ] add at least ten more professional connections.
-Connections can include your cohort mates, LEARN alumni, LEARN staff, friends and family, and former coworkers.
+Connections can include your cohort mates, LEARN alumni, LEARN staff, following companies of interest, friends and family, and former coworkers.
 - [ ] react (like, celebrate, comment, etc) to ten posts from your existing connections.